Muelleau/skloom/README.md

 to have an easy to use set of classes that make concurrency in Scala as easy to use as its Golang equivalents.

+We have included a Virtual Thread based implementation of Jetty server to demonstrate usage of the library.